huijing/huijing.github.io/_drafts/why-website-revamps-fail.md

 ---
 layout: post
-title: "Why large-scale responsive redesign projects fail"
+title: "Why large-scale website revamps fail"
 date: December 08, 2015
 tags: [opinion, css]
 ---
 Any website redesign project is a software development project.
-Agencies who cannot understand this or lack the expertise to handle such projects tend to find themselves in a world of trouble as the project goes on.
+Companies and agencies who cannot understand this or lack the expertise to handle such projects tend to find themselves in a world of trouble as the project goes on.
 I'm sure we've all heard the adage "You never get a second chance to make a first impression".
 In most agencies, the sales and marketing departments are the ones making that first impression with the client.
 When there is a disconnect between marketing department and the people who create the work, everybody involved will be in for a hard time.

 Go into any pitch or brief for a website project and I'm fairly certain the word "Responsive" will be sprinkled liberally all throughout every conversation during the session.
 Whether or not everyone in the room fully understands what that word entails, is another thing altogether.
 But the matter of fact is, with access to the web becoming increasingly ubiquitous on an infinitely wide range of devices, responsive web design is here to stay.
 I personally can't even remember the last time I built a non-responsive site.

-There are a number of indicators that a responsive redesign project will end up becoming a fire-fight, or even worse, fail altogether.
+There are a number of indicators that a website revamp will end up becoming a fire-fight, or even worse, fail altogether.
 Some of you can probably relate to this quite well.
+The statistics are alarming.
+According to [a study](http://www.zdnet.com/article/research-25-percent-of-web-projects-fail/) done back in 2008, the failure rate of website projects was around 25%.
+A recent high-profile failure would be Healthcare.gov's failed launch.
 But it is important that we highlight these issues and how to mitigate them.
 Nobody wants a project to fail, so it's important that we avoid putting ourselves in disadvantageous positions to begin with.

 ##No clear digital strategy
 Simply having a website or an app or two does not mean you've "gone digital".
 Your website is a tool to facilitate the digital experience, but a digital transformation is really much more than that.
 I highly recommend everyone who is involved in digital to read and internalise Paul Boag's [Digital Adaptation](http://www.digital-adaptation.com/).